Major Big Data challenges and issues

 More efficient operation

 How?
-With smart labels and different sensors, we can collect large amounts of streaming data used in analysis and building predictive models.
-They help optimise supply chains, avoid failures and create future plans.
+With smart labels and different sensors, we can collect large amounts of streaming data used in analysis and build predictive models.
+They help optimise supply chains, avoid failures, predict prices and create future plans.

 Product & service improvement

 With a complex set of information we can improve the way our products or services work, as well as we can create a better customer experience.
 It is extremely important nowadays as 80% of customers say the experience a company provides is as important as its products and services.

 Smart reaction to changes

-Big Data collected in this unusual time helps quickly discover new needs, create new strategies and offer products or services in the upgraded form.
+Big Data collected in this unusual time helped quickly discover new needs, create new strategies and offer products or services in the upgraded form.
 It is a valuable lesson for all.

-The major challenges of Big Data in 2021
+The major challenges of Big Data

-Larger volume and cloud migration
+Larger volume and Cloud Migration

 The number of data grows enormously with time.

 Such rapid growth is powered by both: the increasing number of internet users taking more actions online (e.g. working, banking, shopping, social networking) and billions of connected smart devices and IoT systems.

 Nowadays, more and more companies decide to switch to cloud solutions that provide agility, scalability, and ease of use.
-The third decade of the 21st century may belong to hybrid environments and multi-cloud environments.
+The third decade of the 21st century may belong to hybrid and multi-cloud environments.

 Increased need for Data Scientists and outsourcing services

 As the volume and variety of gathered data are growing, the need for best-fitted systems and data specialists is increasing, too.
 A lot of companies face a lack of competent and experienced staff or have to deal with software that does not work properly.

-The future Big Data landscape
+The future of Big Data challenges landscape

+The latest predictions bring a lot to look forward to.
+We can expect a sharper focus on data governance as many companies want to improve the use of data, as well as the privacy and cybersecurity issues.
 Cloud computing is a crucial matter in terms of Big Data, as companies want to deliver their products and services faster than ever.
 To do that, they will adopt modern microservices architectures based on the latest DevOps methodologies.

-Public and private clouds are expected to exist together for the first time in 2021.
+Organisations will continue to apply Machine Learning, Artificial Intelligence and Natural Language Processing to their Big Data platforms to make faster decisions and recognise trends.
+Public and private clouds are expected to exist together.
 Thanks to 5G, multi-cloud IT strategies and modern hybrid cloud architectures enterprises can have better data management, real-time visibility and security of gathered information.

 Although with new solutions come new challenges, Big Data technology will continue to bring great value.
 Information from various sources helps see the bigger picture.
 Provided with specific insights, we can simply make better decisions, know our customers better and understand the details of different, often complicated processes.
 Big Data lets us follow consumer trends, or even create new ones.